itf/6s092/courses/IAP19/PS/PS29/content.md

 LOL good luck.
 Just search around the world wide pipes.

 # Prim's algorithm
-Prim's algorithm is a **greedy** algorithm that generated a minimum spanning tree.
+Prim's algorithm is a **greedy** algorithm that generates a minimum spanning tree in an undirected graph with positive weights.
+A minimum spanning tree is a subset of edges of minimum total cost

 It is implemented almost exactly like Dijkstra, but instead of relaxing nodes like: